-Pick up 50¢ hot dogs and $1 ice cream cones at Ikea, and you may want to grab a 6 pack of cinnamon rolls for the road priced at just $4.
+Pick up 50¢ hot dogs (note – I *think* these have increased a BIT in price lately …. but still VERY cheap!) and $1 ice cream cones at Ikea, and you may want to grab a 6 pack of cinnamon rolls for the road priced at just $4.

 14. Be on the lookout for incredible prices in the bathroom and curtain sections at IKEA.